Neumi/open_echo/README.md

 The LUCKY fishfinder hack is pretty much obsolte and replaced by the TUSS4470 board.
 If you want to play with custom sonar, use this!
 --------
 # TUSS4470 Ultrasonic Transducer Driver Arduino Board
-This [PCB-board](hardware/TUSS4470_shield) is an Arduino (Uno) compatible board to test the Texas Instruments TUSS4470 Ultrasonic driver IC.
-The provided example [code](software/tuss4470_test/tuss4470_test.ino) lets you drive a 40kHz transducer, apply noise filtering, and send the echo via Serial to the [Python backend](software/development/python/main.py).
+This [PCB-board](TUSS4470_shield_001/TUSS4470_shield_hardware) is an Arduino (Uno) compatible board to test the Texas Instruments TUSS4470 Ultrasonic driver IC.
+The provided example [Arduino UNO code](TUSS4470_shield_001/TUSS4470_arduino/TUSS4470_shield.ino) lets you drive a 40kHz transducer, apply noise filtering, and send the echo via Serial to the [Python backend](TUSS4470_shield_001/live_waterfall_python/live_waterfall.py).
 You can change the code to your needs (i.e. to use other frequencies, sample sizes, speed etc.).
 The Arduino UNOs clock speed and RAM size limits the sampling speed to a resolution of ca. 2cm in air and 8cm under water and to ca. 500 Samples.
 An Arduino MEGA should solve this issue.

 TUSS4470 Arduino Shield:
 <img alt="PCB overview TUSS4470" src="/TUSS4470_shield_001/TUSS4470_shield_hardware/images/assembly2.jpg">